Nandakishore695/Basic-React-Example-For-Beginner/README.md

 }
 ```

-**18.What is useContext hook and how it's works?**
+**18. What is useContext hook?**
-- useContext hook is a way to pass data between nested components without passing them as "props". no matter how deeply nested component
+- useContext hook is a way to pass data between nested components without passing them as "props". no matter how deeply nested the component

-**19.What is the useReducer() hook and how is it used?**
+**19. What is the useReducer hook and how is it used?**
-- useReducer() hook is used for managing complex state logic.It is an alternative to the useState() hook
+- useReducer hook is used for managing complex state logic.
+It is an alternative to the useState hook
--  It accepts a reducer function and an initial state, and returns the current state and a dispatch function to update the state.
+-  It accepts a reducer function and an initial state and returns the current state and a dispatch function to update the state.
 The reducer function takes the current state and an action object as arguments and returns a new state.

-**20.What is useRef in react hook?**
+**20. What is useRef in react hook?**
 - It's commonly used for direct manipulation of the DOM, like focusing on input elements.
 - useRef doesn't re-render when its content changes.
 ```